 Step 3 – Choose a Material

 Every bathtub surface material has its own pros and cons.
 They have different prices and not all baths come in all materials.
 The most common are: acrylic, composite, gel-coated fiberglass, porcelain on steel, cultured marble and cast iron.
+A less common, but unique and beautiful choice is a stone bath.

 The benefits of acrylic baths are their lightness, durability and ease of repair.
 Gel-coated fiberglass is cheaper and easy to clean, but it’s not as extremely durable as acrylic.
 Cast iron is the most durable type, but it’s extremely heavy.
 Composite tubs have the same heat retention as cast iron ones, but they’re much lighter, which makes it an extremely popular material.